lbutlr093/ust-machine-learning-project/README.md

 * cd to the directory where the files are downloaded.
 * run: Jupyter notebook -> Select the NFL_Prediction.ipynb
-* Shift+Enter the different sections to run, or
+* Shift+Enter the different sections to run.